-Project Impacts on Priority Populations (20 points; 2,200 character maximum including spaces)

-This grant opportunity aligns with state initiatives to reduce disparities in health and environmental quality for diverse populations.
-A successful proposal will serve and include areas of concern for environmental justice (communities with higher populations of low-income residents and/or people of color, including tribal communities); the applicant will describe actionable items for those communities, and how those communities will be engaged through the project.
+Project Impacts on Priority Populations (20 points; 2,200 character maximum including spaces) This grant opportunity aligns with state initiatives to reduce disparities in health and environmental quality for diverse populations.
+A successful proposal will serve and include areas of concern for environmental justice (communities with higher populations of low-income residents and/or people of color, including tribal communities), and the applicant will describe actionable items for these communities.
+Communication (10 points; 2,200 character maximum including spaces) Describe the methods you will use to conduct outreach to citizens about this grant project.
+A successful communication strategy will use multiple formats that have the potential to reach the public about the use of grant funds and community forest practices.